Medhani-Premathilaka/smart_learning/README.md

 # smart_learning
-e_learning app with web development tutorials
+This is e-learning app relavant to web development.
+Both flutter and firebase used to build up this.